Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 When $H$ is not stoquastic, $\langle y|I-\beta H|x\rangle$ can have both positive and negative entries, so does the entries in the ground state $\ket{\psi}$.
 Thus the transition matrix defined in Eq.~(\ref{eq:px}) is not well-defined even in the Yes instance.
-One way to handle this problem, i.e. making the transition matrix well-defined, is to use the fixed node Monte Carlo method~\cite{ten1995proof} introduced in the previous work section, which constructs a stoquastic Hamiltonian $\FH$ from a general Hamiltonian and an arbitrary state $\ket{\phi}$ with a property that $\lambda(\FH)\geq \lambda(H)$.
-Although $\FH$ is stoquastic thus can be connected to a Markov chain, the main drawback of using $\FH$ directly is that the norm of $\FH$ can be exponentially large.
-To define a legal probability in Eq.~(\ref{eq:px}), i.e. $P_{x\rightarrow y}\geq 0$, one needs to choose the scaling factor $\beta\leq 1/\|H\|$ to be exponentially small, which might in turn make the accepting probability in the No instance, which is upper bounded by $\sim(1-\beta \lambda(H))^t$, to be close to $1$.
+One way to handle this problem, that is, making the transition matrix well-defined, is to use the fixed node Monte Carlo method~\cite{ten1995proof} introduced in the related work section, which constructs a stoquastic Hamiltonian $\FH$ from a general Hamiltonian and an arbitrary state $\ket{\phi}$, with the property that $\lambda(\FH)\geq \lambda(H)$.
+Although $\FH$ is stoquastic and thus can be connected to a Markov chain, the main drawback of using $\FH$ directly is that the norm of $\FH$ can be exponentially large.
+To define a legal probability in Eq.~(\ref{eq:px}), that is, $P_{x\rightarrow y}\geq 0$, one needs to choose the scaling factor $\beta\leq 1/\|H\|$ to be exponentially small, which might in turn make the accepting probability in the No instance, which is upper bounded by $\sim(1-\beta \lambda(H))^t$, to be close to $1$.
 In other words, the exponentially small scaling factor $\beta$ in Eq.~(\ref{eq:px}) hides any differences between the $H$ in the Yes and No instance, thus making it hard to efficiently distinguish the two cases.

-The final Markov Chain we use is the continuous-time Markov Chain (CTMA) based on $\FH$ by Bravyi \textit{et.al.} \cite{bravyi2022rapidly}, whose generator $\GHt$, which describes transition rates, is defined as
+Instead of using a discrete-time Markov chain (DTMC), we build our protocol from the continuous-time Markov Chain (CTMC) by Bravyi \textit{et al.} \cite{bravyi2022rapidly}, which is based on the fixed node Hamiltonian $\FH$.
+In case that the readers are not familiar with CTMC, we briefly explain some key concepts here.
+Recall that a DTMC is described by a transition matrix $P$, whose entries denote the transition probability.
+A CTMC is described by a generator matrix $G$, whose entries denote the transition rate, that is, for small $t$ and $x\neq y$, the probability of jumping from $x$ to $y$ is approximately $\langle y|G|x\rangle \cdot t$.
+Let the initial distribution be $\nu$, the distribution after evolving DTMC w.r.t. time $t$ and transition matrix $P$ is $P^{t}\nu$; The distribution after evolving CTMC w.r.t. time $t$ and generator $G$ is $e^{Gt}\nu$.

+Now we review the key property of the CTMC~\cite{bravyi2022rapidly}, and explain our $\MA$ verification protocol for the non-stoquastic $H$.
+The generator of the CTMC~\cite{bravyi2022rapidly} is a rescaled version of $\FH$, that is, the $\GHt$ defined as